peterjmartinson/writing/StoneTelescope/20240814_EIRMoon01/draft.md

 At the moment, nobody knows why there is such a distinction between the two sides.
 Some ideas appear to be more plausible than others, but there are reasons not to believe all of them.
 Like all other dramatic planetary events, it is most likely due to a combination of factors.

 For example, perhaps the tidal locking occurred early in the Moon's history, while it was still relatively molten.
-Centripetal force may have driven early solids to the far side, which resulted in a thicker crust.
+The resultant centripetal force may have driven early solidified rock to the far side, which resulted in a thicker crust there.
 When the Late Heavy Bombardment began, it was then easier for meteorites to punch through the thinner crust on the near side, and cause lava to spew onto the surface

+One reason this may not be the reason is that the meteorite that slammed into the far side of the Moon and created the SPA Basin should easily have punched through even a thickened far side crust, and released any pent-up magma.
+The actual mare that formed in this massive crater, however, do not add up to the amount of outflow expected.

+To really understand what could have happened requires microsopic investigation of samples from the surface of the far side.
+For now, the only scientists with such a sample in hand are in China.

+## Chronology

+Early in the history of our Solar System, there was a great vacuuming up of interplanetary debris.
+We know this, not because we were there, but because we see the impact craters from this period preserved on the lunar surface.

+Scientists can determine relative ages of craters by indications that one crater lies on top of another one